JTomlinson1/hello-world/README.md

 JT here!

-I Have been working in IT for 13 years as a Business Analyst and recently decided to add another tool to the shed and get into software development.
+I Have been working in IT for 13 years as a Business Analyst and recently decided to add another tool to the shed by developing software.

+For years I have been gathering requirements on how to build software for my business partners and stakeholders, learned how to read several different code bases but never actually took the time to learn how to program the requirements I was writing up.

 I am fortunate enough to be working in an extreme programming model at work which is helping a great deal.
 There is nothing better than hands on keyboard time.